Exchange files with SEPAL#

 Since SEPAL’s built-in tools for uploading and downloading are limited, large amounts of data should be uploaded or downloaded using an FTP solution, such as FileZilla® (for more information, see the section “FTP solution” below).

-upload button you’ll be able to upload a file from your computer to the platform
+Upload button, you can upload a file from your computer to the platform.

 Download button to download it to your computer.

-The download button is only available when you click on 1 single file.
-You can’t download a full folder at once.
+The download button is only available when you click on a single file.
+(Folders can not be downloaded.)

 In the SEPAL application dashboard, open a new Jupyterlab app.

 Any file in Jupyterlab can be downloaded by right-clicking its name in the File browser and selecting Download from the context menu:

-More information about the Jupyterlab interface in the Jupyterlab documentation.
+More information about the Jupyterlab interface can be found in the Jupyterlab documentation.

 In the SEPAL application dashboard, open a new Rstudio app.

 SEPAL file explorer#

 In the SEPAL file explorer, you will be able to work with files and directories on your system.
 This includes deleting and downloading.

 After selecting a single file, select Download to download the file to your local folder.

-You cannot download multiple files or folder directly through this interface
+You cannot download multiple files or folders directly through this interface.

 An FTP client is software that allows you to connect to an FTP server in order to exchange files.
-Once connected, you can upload, download, copy, or delete files on your local computer or the remote computer.
+Once connected, you can upload, download, copy or delete files on the remote computer or your local computer.